 One of the reasons the watchman warns the Laodiceans and the world is to save his own life!
 The pcg delivers this warning message, and God takes it to a place of safety during the Tribulation (Revelation 12:14).
 We are not bashing people.
 The purpose of our work is to save physical and spiritual lives!
 And God says the only way we can do that is to warn!
-Israel’s last watchman doesn’t come on the scene until the enemy is rising and getting prepared to attack Israel!
+Israel’s last watchman doesn’t come on the scene until the enemy is rising and preparing to attack Israel!

 “Nevertheless, if thou warn the wicked of his way to turn from it; if he do not turn from his way, he shall die in his iniquity; but thou hast delivered thy soul” (Ezekiel 33:9).
 This warning that we give will save the lives of others.
 But it also saves our own lives.

 You have “delivered thy soul” if you deliver this warning message!
 This is how you save your life!
 It’s your ticket to a place of safety!
 If you don’t support God’s warning to the Laodiceans and Israel, you will pay with your blood!